 Dashboards can be thought of as the user's version of the homepage for the site and it revolves around recent activity.

 When a user wants to get additional information about another participant in an online community without interrupting their current task, this is where Identity Cards come in handy.
 The desired information may include identity information to aid in recognition and to help the user relate to the participant; or reputation information (to help the user make decisions about trust).

 Identity cards make it possible for the user to interact with another participant in an online community, in a predictable manner and in a known context.
 They also provide the means to reduce identity related screen clutter.

-Check out all of our handy tutorials to learn the how to's of every major mobile capability (maps, geolocation, facebook authentication, form handling and validation, etc).
-You can also get inspired with our design inspiration section.
+Check out other ionic tutorials to learn the how to's of every major mobile capability such as form handling and validation, Ionic Routing and Navigation in depth, Web Components in Ionic.
+You can also get inspired with our mobile design inspiration patterns.

-We also want to help you create awesome apps!
-You can find many high quality ready-made mobile templates covering most of the patterns mentioned above that will ease your pains and save you weeks of developing time so can you just focus on customization and the core value of your app.
+We also want to help you create amazing apps!
+You can find many high quality ready-made ionic starter templates covering most of the patterns mentioned above that will ease your pains and save you weeks of developing time so you can just focus on customization.

 Enjoyed reading this Ionic Tutorial?